ZZZZzzzzac/numfi/docs/class.md

 - `w`: *`int`*, default:`32`

-    bits of word
+    bits of word, must be positive integer

 - `f`: *`int`*, default:`16`

-    bits of fraction.
-Note that unlike matlab, `f` must be less or equal to `w`, means negative integer bits is not supported in numfi
+    bits of fraction, must be non negative integer.
+Note that unlike matlab, negative fraction length is not supported

 - `rounding`: `str`, default:`'round'`